eonx-com/easy-monorepo/packages/EasyLock/docs/symfony/install.md

 return [
     // Other bundles ...

-    EonX\EasyLock\Bridge\Symfony\EasyLockBundle::class => ['all' => true],
+    EonX\EasyLock\Bridge\Symfony\EasyLockSymfonyBundle::class => ['all' => true],
 ];
 ```

 ### Messenger Integration

 When running multiple workers simultaneously, it is a good practice to implement a locking mechanism to guarantee
 a single queue message is handled only once.
 A common use case, multiple workers consume the same message at the same
 time.

 This package comes with a Messenger Middleware handling lock out of the box.
 Two options are available: